 Component Type: Third party extension.
 This extension is not a part of the TYPO3 default installation.

-Solution: An updated version 4.11.2 is available from the TYPO3 extension manager and attypo3.org/extensions/repository/view/phpmyadmin/4.11.2/.
-Users of the extension are advised to update the extension as soon as possible.
+Solution: An updated version 4.11.6 is available from the TYPO3 extension manager and attypo3.org/extensions/repository/view/phpmyadmin/4.11.6/.
+Users of the extension are advised to update the extension.

-Credits: Thanks to Andreas Beutel for providing a TYPO3 extension package with an updated phpMyAdmin version.
+Credits: The vendor of the phpMyAdmin upstream software credits Mihail Ursu (for the Full Path Disclosure issue) and Jakub Ga?czyk (for the Cross-Site Scripting issue).
+Thanks to Andreas Beutel for providing a TYPO3 extension package with an updated phpMyAdmin version.

 General advice: Follow the recommendations that are given in the TYPO3 Security Cookbook.
 Please subscribe to thetypo3-announce mailing list to receive future Security Bulletins via E-mail.